Considering insurance trusts¹ and the annuity settlement option

 Wealth Transfer Strategy 4

 It’s important for you to have options when passing on savings to the next generation.
 If you desire a structured payment stream, an annuity settlement option is available.
-If a structured payment stream is not the right fit, you can consider using a trust as a means of transferring wealth to the next generation.
+If a structured payment stream isn’t the right fit, you can consider using a trust for transferring wealth to the next generation.
 Both options give you avenues to transfer wealth.

-Here we will look at each option and provide support material where applicable.
-We will also consider what option may fit best in a certain scenario.1
+We’ll look at each option and provide support material where applicable.
+We’ll also consider what option may fit best in a certain scenario.1

 Annuity settlement option